-If your home is running on the Nest Thermostat you may have read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home has the Nest Thermostat you have probably heard about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.

 We are here to calm your fears!

-For additional information, see their Nest Support page.
-For a more basic summary, keep on reading:
+For additional information, see Nest Support page.
+For a more basic overview, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some issues, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
-Nest says to try recharging and restarting your thermostat to rectify the problem and get it up and working again.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some issues, including becoming unresponsive, not effectively charging the battery, or turning off completely.
+Nest says to try recharging and restarting your thermostat to rectify the issue and get it up and working again.

 Indications of this problem include the following: